codeigniter4/CodeIgniter4/contributing/workflow.md

 Cloning
 -------

-You *could* work on your repository using Github's web interface, but that is awkward.
+You *could* work on your repository using GitHub's web interface, but that is awkward.
 Most developers will clone their repository to their local system, and work with it there.

-On Github, navigate to your forked repository, click **Clone or download**, and copy the cloning URL shown.
+On GitHub, navigate to your forked repository, click **Clone or download**, and copy the cloning URL shown.
 We will refer to this as ORIGIN\_URL.